dovecot/documentation/docs/core/config/proxy/overview.md

 If the proxying continues, all these fields are further forwarded to the next hop again.

-This feature requires that the sending host is in [[setting,login_trusted_networks]].
+This feature requires that the sending host is in the destination's [[setting,login_trusted_networks]].

 See [[link,forwarding_parameters]] for more details on how this is implemented